NJ-Murphy/Honours-Major-Project/README.md

-We study the Volume-Synchronized Probability of Informed Trading (VPIN) metric as proposed by Easley et al. (2012)[1] to indicate order ow toxicity, a phenomenon in high-frequency trading where market makers may be unaware they are providing liquidity at a loss due to the adverse selection problem.
+We study the Volume-Synchronized Probability of Informed Trading (VPIN) metric as proposed by Easley et al. (2012)[1] to indicate order flow toxicity, a phenomenon in high-frequency trading where market makers may be unaware they are providing liquidity at a loss due to the adverse selection problem.
 We take you through the derivation of the original Probability of Informed Trading (PIN) model introduced by Easley et al. (1996)[2] which forms the foundation of the VPIN metric.
-The VPIN metric requires the classification of trading volume as being buyer- or seller-initiated in order to calculate the Order Imbalance which provides an indication of order ow toxicity within the market.
+The VPIN metric requires the classification of trading volume as being buyer- or seller-initiated in order to calculate the Order Imbalance which provides an indication of order flow toxicity within the market.
 We implement two approaches to classifying trading volume, the Bulk Classification algorithm and the Lee-Ready algorithm, for stocks listed on the Johannesburg Stock Exchange (JSE) and find no resemblance between the fluctuations of VPIN over time resulting